-Dr. Sami Al-Suwailem highlights Islamic Development Bank's pioneering role in Islamic finance
+Dr. Sami Al-Suwailem Highlights Islamic Development Bank's Pioneering Role in Islamic Finance

-Riyadh, Kingdom of Saudi Arabia, 5 May 2024 - The Islamic Development Bank (IsDB) played a pioneering role and made defining contributions to the growth and development of Islamic finance globally over the past 50 years, Acting Director General of IsDB Institute, Dr. Sami Al-Suwailem, has said.
+The Islamic Development Bank (IsDB) (https://IsDBInstitute.org) played a pioneering role and made defining contributions to the growth and development of Islamic finance globally over the past 50 years, Acting Director General of IsDB Institute, Dr. Sami Al-Suwailem, has said.

 Dr. Al-Suwailem made these remarks while welcoming participants of a side event themed ‘A Pioneering Role: 50 Years Long Journey in Support of Islamic Finance’, on the sidelines of the IsDB Group Annual Meetings and Golden Jubilee in Riyadh, Kingdom of Saudi Arabia, held on 27-30 April 2024.